cntencra/bubble-plot-ts/README.md

 -v pgdata:/var/lib/postgresql/data: persistent volume

-You can use my-postgres as the hostname to connect from other containers.
+use my-postgres as the hostname to connect from other containers.

-✅ Step 3: Run another container and connect to Postgres Here’s an example using a simple PostgreSQL client (like postgres image itself):
+Run another container and connect to Postgres

 bash
 Copy